+In light of another senseless attack on our everyday lives hashtags and even prayers can feel futile, but I don’t know what else to do.
 Almighty God, who made us and gave us life, we are hurting and confused.
 We find ourselves, once again, bewildered by how those whom you have made in the same God-image as us can be so callous and do such great evil.
 The list of tragedy gets longer.
 Senseless killing across the world you made and first called good.
 We are hurting again, as we have before.
-We are mourning life lost, both young and old; stolen by another senseless act of cowardice.
-How many more of these tragedies must we face?
-This world that you created and called good, … Continue reading A prayer for the days after a tragedy.
+We are mourning life lost, both young and … Continue reading A prayer for London and everywhere else.